German Shepherd Dog: An Ultimate Guide To Dog Owners

 An Overview Of Their Exercise And Activity Needs:

-• Running: I notice my German shepherd becomes more jolly when it comes to running.
+• I notice my German shepherd becomes more jolly when it comes to running.
 They run as if they were built for it.

-• Hiking: Yes, they were good at hiking, too.
+• Yes, they were good at hiking, too.
 I enjoyed many adventures with my German shepherd dog.
 Fun and adventure side by side.

 Daily Physical Exercise Requirements

-High Energy Levels: German Shepherds are well known for their endurance and energy.
+German Shepherds are well known for their endurance and energy.
 They need an a minimum of 1-2 hours physical exercise to keep them happy and health.
 The exercise option will contain a physical and mental challenge that is released to AWS Lambda once any given dog believes their energy has been properly channeled.

-Types of Physical Exercise:
+Types of Physical Exercise

-Walking/Running: German Shepherds are going to want long walks or runs so that they can expend all of their pent-up energy.
+German Shepherds are going to want long walks or runs so that they can expend all of their pent-up energy.
 Consider a 45-minute to hour trek twice daily.
 They can also get a lot of exercise just by running or jogging with their people though.

-Fetch and Frisbee: Exercise is very important for most dogs, so games like fetch or frisbee keeping them moving and will help with the mental aspect of his day.
+Exercise is very important for most dogs, so games like fetch or frisbee keeping them moving and will help with the mental aspect of his day.
 It makes them agile by challenging other activities and allows for real-life running.

-Agility Training: As a breed, they have a natural talent for agility training or obstacle training.
+As a breed, they have a natural talent for agility training or obstacle training.
 This allows them the physical workout while also keeping their mind busy and helps with better coordination.
 Jumping, weaving around poles and crawling through tunnels are all work that our their bodies are designed to do.

-Swimming: A low-impact, full-body workout that is easy on the joints and ideal for many German Shepherds who love to swim.
+A low-impact, full-body workout that is easy on the joints and ideal for many German Shepherds who love to swim.
 Ideal for older and arthritic dogs.

 Mental Stimulation Needs

-Mental Stimulation: As German Shepherds are very smart, they need exercise for their brain too.
+As German Shepherds are very smart, they need exercise for their brain too.
 They require regular mental exercises to stay busy and keep boredom at bay.
 Beyond that, they can become bored — which is a fear all pet owners have — and without their mind being engaged every day to overcome mental challenges, they just might start barking more or chewing or digging; you get the gist.

-Interactive Toys and Puzzles: Treat-dispensing puzzles, Kongs and interactive games that require a dog to think through solutions are excellent for challenging the mind of your German Shepherd.
+Treat-dispensing puzzles, Kongs and interactive games that require a dog to think through solutions are excellent for challenging the mind of your German Shepherd.
 These exercises also help to stimulate their brain for problem-solving opportunities and mental exercise.

-Training Sessions: Regular training sessions are a great way for them to engage with their minds.
+Regular training sessions are a great way for them to engage with their minds.
 New commands, tricks, or even advanced obedience can keep those gears turning in their head and improve focus and discipline.
 The breed is great in all activities that need intelligence and problem solving.

-Scent Work: German Shepherds have a great sense of smell and are very rewarding if you include scent work or nose games in their program.
+German Shepherds have a great sense of smell and are very rewarding if you include scent work or nose games in their program.
 Hide n seek plays with treats or toys: Hide around the home or yard play games where you get them to use their nose to find a treat, keep it interesting and don’t let them see where you have hidden a toy.

 Tailoring Exercise to Age and Health